-Young kids are considered at “high risk” from the flu which means they have an increased risk of developing more serious symptoms and complications, which can be fatal.
+Young children are considered to be at “high risk” from flu, with an increased risk of developing more serious symptoms and complications.
 This is why having a flu jab to vaccinate against this potentially deadly virus is so important.
 Even without severe symptoms, small children are also highly efficient at spreading infection to others.

-Children who have not been vaccinated previously are recommended to receive a booster 4 weeks after the initial flu vaccination.
-The booster dose is needed for young children to produce a protective immune response, meaning the second dose helps the body develop enough antibodies for good protection.
+Children who have not been vaccinated previously are recommended to receive a second, booster 4 weeks after the initial flu vaccination.
+The booster dose is needed for young children to produce a more completely protective immune response.

-Going forward, they will only need a single annual dose.
+Following this, they will only need a single annual dose in future.

-If your child needs two flu vaccines in one season, try to get them vaccinated as early as possible.
-This is so that your child can be double-vaccinated before the flu is widespread in your community.
+If your child needs two flu vaccines in one season, try to get them vaccinated as early as possible in the season, before the flu becomes widespread in your community.